The ideal office has seven distinct zones05 Aug 2018, Posted by Latest News in

 Linda Trim, director at Giant Leap, says things like desks, chairs, filing cabinets, telephones are still the building blocks of most offices.
 But now “must have” design concepts are emerging, illustrating what good offices should look like.

 “We spend six to 10 hours a day at work so increasingly there is more thought being put into how we work.
-It’s now widely accepted that the atmosphere and architecture of our workspaces influences our productivity.”
+It’s now widely accepted that the atmosphere and architecture of our workspaces influence our productivity.”

 The ideal office consists of seven different zones, each providing for one aspect of our working environment.